 If you like to dictate the arrangement of your early flowering annuals and biennials, such as cow parsley, foxgloves and wild carrot, collect seed from now.
 Keep the seed somewhere dry in a paper bag or envelope to keep them from sucumbing to mold.
 You can sow these seed in the spaces where you want them, or spread them throughout the garden, a little later this year when the rains return.

 Start putting thought to what you liked about your garden so far this year and what, if anything, did not work so well or you would like to change.
 Put plans in hand now for next year, especially if that involves planting.
-In this climate, the autumn is the optimal time for planting and nurseries in this part of france are attuned to this rhythm.
+In this climate, the autumn is the optimal time for planting and nurseries in this part of France are attuned to this rhythm.
 As of September plants from nurseries will become available once again.
 Anticipate this by making plans now.
-Enlist the help of a garden or planting designer to assist you.
+Enlist the help of a gardener or planting designer to assist you.
 Do it now so that the planting choices can be agreed upon and ordered in advance: these things have a lead time.

 Many trees and shrubs, either as part of their natural habit, or as a reaction to pruning early in the year will sprout growths from the base.
 Limes, lilacs, apples, and cherries all seem quite susceptible.
 Prune, or better still, tear these growths from the base to maintain the shape of the plant and prevent over vigorous basal growth from taking over.

 Some plants are intentionally grafted onto a different rootstock by nurseries to control their eventual size in the garden, such as fruit trees and roses.
-The growth emmanating from that rootstock will be of a different type and vigour to that of the top growth and should be removed to maintain the appearance of the desired plant.
+Any growth emmanating from that rootstock will be of a different type and vigour to that of the top growth and should be removed to maintain the appearance of the desired plant.

 Deadhead roses and dahlias